maydayv7/dotfiles/README.md

 ## Structure

-Here is an overview of the folders' structure:
+Here is an overview of the file hierarchy:

 ```
 ┌── flake.nix